edibotopic/edibotopic-website/content/notes/_log.md

 To tie oneself to something, then stand apart from it, is a rich experience.
 It can preserve a deep appreciation without the devotional blindness.

+There are too many voices trying to destroy or remake what they have abandoned, instead of giving a unique perspective that will help increase understanding.

 ---

 There is a ubiquity of mundane problems in a given institution.
 It would be better if they did not exist, yet they are too numerous to contain and so boring that they are difficult to illuminate for the public.